Treatment for ependymoma

 They can spread into the fluid that surrounds the brain, so sometimes may spread into other areas of the lining of the brain and spinal cord.

-In children, ependymomas most often occur in the cerebellum (the back area of the brain) in a fluid filled space called the fourth ventricle.
-They may also occur in the cerebrum (marked as the forebrain in the diagram above) or least commonly in the spinal cord.
+In children, ependymomas most often occur in the cerebellum, in a fluid filled space called the fourth ventricle.
+They may also occur in the cerebrum or least commonly in the spinal cord.

-The main treatment is surgery to safely remove as much as possible of the tumour.
+The main treatment is surgery to safely remove as much of the tumour as possible.
 It is sometimes possible to completely remove an ependymoma.
-Your doctor may recommend a course of radiotherapy after you have recovered from surgery.
+But often your doctor may recommend a course of radiotherapy after you have recovered from surgery.
 The radiotherapy is to lower the risk of the ependymoma coming back.

 If there is no sign of any ependymoma cells in the fluid around the brain and spinal cord (cerebrospinal fluid - CSF) you will have radiotherapy to the area that contained the tumour and the surrounding area.

 If there are cancer cells in the CSF your doctor is likely to recommend radiotherapy to the whole brain and spinal cord.

-If the tumour comes back after treatment your specialist may recommend stereotactic radiotherapy to shrink the tumour.
+If the tumour comes back after treatment your specialist may recommend further radiotherapy to shrink the tumour.
 Or they may suggest chemotherapy.
 These treatments can slow down the growth of the tumour and help to reduce symptoms.

 Your specialist will decide the exact treatment but it could include any of these drugs